Contracts, Grants and RFPs

 Superstorm Sandy Block Grant Funding

-Pursuant to the requirements of Governor David Paterson’s Executive Order No. 6, the Office of Children and Family Services (OCFS) will make available upon request, a copy of any and all Qualified Personal Service Contracts (QPSC) and associated amendments that are subject to reporting to the Governor’s Task Force on Personal Services Contracting.
-These contracts include the following:
+Pursuant to the requirements of Governor David Paterson’s Executive Order No. 6, the Office of Children and Family Services (OCFS) will make available upon request, a copy of any and all Qualified Personal Service Contracts (QPSC) and associated amendments that are subject to reporting to the Governor’s Task Force on Personal Services Contracting [more info].

 Minority and Women-Owned Business (MWBE) Program - AND - MWBE Appendix (Required MWBE Forms)